Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

 for some holomorphic function $\psi$ and holomorphic pure spinor field $\xi^{A'}$.
 In this case, the integrability condition for the existence of a solution of equation \eqref{eq-zrm} is given by the following \begin{cor} For $k>2$, suppose that $\phi \ind{^{A_1'A_2' \ldots A_k'}} := \ee^\psi \xi^{A_1'} \xi^{A_2'} \ldots \xi^{A_k'} $ is a solution of the zrm field equation \eqref{eq-zrm} on $(\mcM,g)$.
 Then

 \end{cor}

-The relation between pure solutions to the zrm field equation and the foliating condition \eqref{eq-foliating_spinor} was first established by Robinson \cite{Robinson1961} in four dimensions in his study of electromagnetism.
+The relation between pure solutions to the zrm field equation and geodetic spinors was first established by Robinson \cite{Robinson1961} in four dimensions in his study of electromagnetism.
 It was later generalised by Hughston and Mason \cite{Hughston1988} to even dimensions.